Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 GRANT ROLE tasty_app_ext_role TO USER user1;
 ```

-Not that we force the user to change the password on the first login here.
+Note that we force the user to change the password on the first login here.
 When testing it you can choose to set `MUST_CHANGE_PASSWORD=FALSE`, but in a real scenario these passwords should be changed on first login.

 Just for reference, the users that were created in the earlier database set up lab are the following: